Search

 Arts Update: Sixth Graders Start Strumming String Instruments

 After sharpening their rhythmic and collaborative skills with bucket drums, the sixth graders in music class have begun learning to play the ukulele.
 This week, they kicked off the unit by learning one of the most famous ukulele songs of all time: Aloha ‘Oe by Queen Lili’uokalani.
-After learning about the fascinating history behind the song, the song’s composer, and the cultural context in which it was written, they learned how to play the chords and strum a steady pattern–the first step in playing any accompaniment instrument.
+After learning about the fascinating history behind the song, its composer, and the cultural context in which it was written, they learned how to play the chords and strum a steady pattern — the first step in playing any accompaniment instrument.
 Later in the week, they start to play melodies, learn the names of the notes, and compose their own strumming patterns for songs.
 The unit focuses on breaking down the musical elements of ukulele playing and tinkering with them.
 What would happen if we strummed in 3 instead of 4?
 How would it sound if we used different chords here?
 Questions like these are what we explore in our musical time together.

 – Tyler Cotner, music teacher